LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 ![img/apns-copy-key.png](img/apns-copy-key.png)

-## Step 3: Update Nightscout site
+## Step 3: Add APN to Nightscout

+### Update Nightscout Site

-You'll need to make sure your Nightscout site version is at version 13.0.1 or newer.
-(It's a good idea to keep Nightscout updated to the latest version; but that version is sufficient for remote overrides).
+You'll need to make sure your Nightscout site version is at version 13.0.1 or newer for remote overrides and version 14.0 or newer for all remote commands.
+(It's a good idea to keep Nightscout updated to the latest version; but those versions are sufficient for remote overrides or remote carb, bolus and overrides).
 You can check your version number by looking at the bottom of your NS site's settings (tap on the hamburger menu - three horizontal lines at the upper right), near where the authentication button is located.

-This link should be used if you want to [update your Nightscout site.](https://nightscout.github.io/update/update/)
+This link should be used if you want to [Nightscout: Update](https://nightscout.github.io/update/update/) your Nightscout site.

+Note - for Google Cloud users, the original [Xdrip: Google Cloud Nightscout](https://navid200.github.io/xDrip/docs/Nightscout/GoogleCloud.html) instructions include information about updating your site.
+Scroll down to the line (on that page) that says `Update Nightscout`.

+### Add APN Variables to Nightscout

 In order to use remote overrides, you must add a couple of new variables.
-If you don't know how to update your Nightscout Configuration, review this [link](https://nightscout.github.io/nightscout/setup_variables/) and then come back.
-The instructions be
+If you don't know how to update your Nightscout Configuration, review [Nightscout: Setup Variables](https://nightscout.github.io/nightscout/setup_variables/) and then come back.

+The instructions in this section show Heroku images.
+If you are using a different method, you should be able to "translate" the steps.

 Go to the `Settings` tab near the top of the screen on your Heroku app and then click on `Reveal Config Vars`.